Home / National Industrial Relations / Across Europe / Board-level Representation

 Poland

-A workers’ council has substantial powers in state-owned companies; in partially privatised companies employees have between 40% and about a third of seats on supervisory board and a seat on management board
+A workers’ council has substantial powers in state-owned companies; in companies in the process of being privatised, employees have between 40% and about a third of seats on supervisory board and a seat on management board

 Portugal